The CMT Catalyst

 My personal experience with CMT has been a lifelong story.
 My mother has CMT, so does her mother (my grandmother) and beyond up the family history line.
 I was often warned about the possibility that I may have CMT as a child: that heads-up (while likely well-intentioned) absolutely scared me to bits.
 I felt like CMT was a monster looming in my psyche, waiting to strike and ruin my life.
 And witnessing what it did to my own Mom certainly affected me a lot growing up.

 From my perspective, my Mom experiences a lot of denial around her diagnosis.
-She lost her hearing and mobility slowly over decades - and spent years wishing to reverse its affects to no avail (at this time in science reversal is not possible).
+She lost her hearing and mobility slowly over decades - and spent years wishing to reverse its affects to no avail.
 While she got support with braces, walkers, and a cochlear implant, it seemed like it wasn’t enough for her to live a fulfilling life the way she wanted.
 Witnessing her experience in that way was upsetting, and I did what I could to be there for her.

 Eventually, though, in my 20s, I realized I’d need to find out for myself if I did (or did not) have CMT.
 In my family history, CMT has an adult onset arrival.
 There were some things that seemed like they may add up to CMT, but I couldn’t be sure…so I began my “Diagnosis Quest!”, a series of doctor visits and tests that took roughly a year to follow through on.